WLNO (FM): George 104

-On January 22, 2007, at 3 pm, after the announcement of the end of WGMS (which had aired on various frequencies in the Washington market for 60 years), 104.1/103.9 flipped to adult hits, branded as "George 104".
+On January 22, 2007, at 3 p.m., after the announcement of the end of WGMS (which had aired on various frequencies in the Washington market for 60 years), 104.1/103.9 flipped to adult hits, branded as "George 104".
 At the time of the format change, Bonneville announced that it had reached a deal with public radio station WETA-FM to return the latter station to a classical format.
 WETA hired Jim Allison, the longtime program director of WGMS, and Bonneville donated its 15,000-disc WGMS music library to WETA.
 Bonneville also gave WETA the right to use the WGMS call sign.
 The format change to "George" took place after an abortive effort by Bonneville in late 2006, to sell the two frequencies to Washington Redskins owner Daniel Snyder.
 Snyder planned to buy WGMS to convert it to a sports radio format, adding its frequencies to the Triple X ESPN Radio network.
-Snyder withdrew from the preliminary purchase agreement, however, citing "a change in the radio climate" and hopes that "a better signal will soon become available in the market."
+Snyder withdrew from the preliminary purchase agreement, however, citing "a change in the radio climate" and hopes that "a better signal will soon become available in the market".
 News accounts suggested that a comment to The Washington Post from an unnamed Bonneville executive, who said Snyder had offered "50 percent more than WGMS was worth", had stalled the negotiations.

 The station used the "George" moniker (as in George Washington) for its adult hits instead of the usual "Jack FM", which is trademarked.
 The call sign for 104.1 FM would be changed to WXGG on February 1.

 "George 104", however, only lasted about three months.
 Bonneville announced a local marketing agreement with Radio One for the 104.1 signal on April 6, 2007.
-103.9 FM was switched on the same date to a simulcast of WTOP (as WTLP), while the 104.1 frequency went dark in anticipation of a format switch ("George", meanwhile, moved to WTOP-HD2, though it would eventually be discontinued altogether).
+WGYS (the call sign for 103.9 FM, carried over from the WGMS simulcast) was switched on the same date to a simulcast of WTOP (as WTLP), while the 104.1 frequency went dark in anticipation of a format switch ("George", meanwhile, moved to WTOP-HD2, though it would eventually be discontinued altogether).